-I stood there before the
+I stood there before the crosses

 glowing white in row on row